 My Favorite Outdoor Solar Lights

-The 4 types of solar lights included in this article include those commonly found in many yards.
+This article’s 4 types of solar lights are commonly found in many yards.
 If you want the quick and dirty, then the four below include my favorite one from each group.

 You can continue reading for more details on outdoor solar lights, including Solar Step & Deck Lights, Solar Fence Lights, Solar Path Lights, and Solar String Lights.